EdisonKun/git_learning/README.md

 **Before do this you need generate you 'ssh key' and add to your github account**
 >[Github help](https://help.github.com/articles/connecting-to-github-with-ssh/)

-**For something about markdown writing**
+> After set the SSH Key, You can clone this repository `git clone git@github.com:HITSZ-LeggedRobotics/git_learning.git` **For something about markdown writing**
 > [Shunyao Wang's Markdown notes](https://github.com/ShunyaoWang/general_notes/tree/master/Markdowns)